New locks were installed on all the doors.

 We thought about installing a new phone system.

 The computer comes with the software already installed.

 The software installs easily on your hard drive.

 The college recently installed its first woman president.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'install'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'install.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from Anglo-French enstaller, installer, from Medieval Latin installare, from Latin in- + Medieval Latin stallum stall, from Old High German stal